masonicGIT/21-Flask-Boilerplate/README.md

 ```
 /admin
 ```
+and use the username 'admin' and password 'password'.

 To access the Bitcoin wallet (only works after BitGo wallet software setup) navigate to:
 ```
 /marketplace
 ```
+and sign up for an account.
+The information you enter will be stored on your local database.
 ### BitGo wallet software setup

 1. Install Node and NPM